tomakita/RetroCheck/README.md

 Uses AspectJ to associate assertions with functions, and to execute those assertions.
 Supports service location, for integration with things like Spring's IoC container.

-Builds with Maven.

 ### [retrocheck.mock](https://github.com/tomakita/retrocheck/tree/master/src/mock#retrocheckmock)

 Uses AspectJ to replace calls to network dependencies with calls to arbitrary, user-defined functions.

-Builds with Maven.

 ### [retrocheck.graph](https://github.com/tomakita/retrocheck/tree/master/src/graph#retrocheckgraph)

 Expresses entities, constraints, and data models.
 Loads and unloads data models into and out of data stores.
 Visualizes data models using cytoscape.js.

-Builds with Gradle.

 ### [retrocheck.convenience](https://github.com/tomakita/retrocheck/tree/master/src/convenience#retrocheckconvenience)

 Conveniently configures assertions and test runners to interact with Redis.
 Conveniently generates entity values.
 Conveniently orchestrates tests: starts and stops tests, and loads and unloads data models from data stores automatically as tests start and stop.

-Builds with Gradle.

 ### Dependencies